tarekmulla/hax-desktop/CODE_OF_CONDUCT.md

 # Code of conduct

-TLabs expects contributors to act professionally and respectfully.
+We expects contributors to act professionally and respectfully.

 Specifically: